The Hague Human Rights Film Festival 2024

 Director: Skye Fitzgerald

-“Hunger Ward” focuses on the humanitarian crisis in Yemen, particularly the effects of famine on children.
-The documentary highlights the devastating consequences of war and conflict on children’s health, with heart-wrenching scenes from clinics where malnourished children struggle for survival.
-It showcases the efforts of healthcare workers who fight against overwhelming odds to save these children.
+”Hunger Ward” focused on the humanitarian crisis in Yemen, particularly the effects of famine on children.
+The documentary highlighted the devastating consequences of war and conflict on children’s health, with heart-wrenching scenes from clinics where malnourished children struggled for survival.
+It showcased the efforts of healthcare workers who fought against overwhelming odds to save these children.

 International Adoptions: A Global Scandal (2024)